 In early January 2017, President Trump signed Executive Order 13767 entitled Border Security and Immigration Enforcement Improvements to target undocumented immigrants for various “criminal offenses”.
-His order shocked the world because it widened the range of undocumented immigrants that were at further risk for deportation.
-As this Executive Orders indicates, no undocumented immigrant is safe from President Trump’s immigration policy.
+His order shocked the world because it widened the range of undocumented immigrants who were at further risk of deportation.
+As this Executive Order indicates, no undocumented immigrant is safe from President Trump’s immigration policy.

 In addition, many politicians were scandalized by President Trump’s immigration policy because it contrasts tremendously with President Obama’s administration’s efforts.

 The distinction is that President Obama never actively sought out undocumented immigrants across a general spectrum of criminal offenses.
 His administration’s efforts focused on major crimes such as murder or drug trafficking and not misdemeanors.

 However, it was not until April of 2018, that the administration decided to act on their Zero Tolerance Policy.